Andrew Benintendi Preview, Player Props: White Sox vs. Rockies

-On Friday, Andrew Benintendi (batting .200 in his past 10 games) and the Chicago White Sox play the Colorado Rockies, whose starting pitcher will be Peter Lambert.
-First pitch is at 8:40 PM ET.
+Andrew Benintendi -- .171 average over his past 10 games -- will be in action for the Chicago White Sox versus the Colorado Rockies, with Kyle Freeland on the hill, on August 19 at 8:10 PM ET.

-He had two hits (going 2-for-3 with a double) in his last appearance against the Cubs.
+In his last game he had a hitless showing (0-for-4) against the Rockies.

 Andrew Benintendi Game Info & Props vs. the Rockies